CHI0MA00/HR-DATA/README.md

 - Years In Current Role: Number of years the employee has held their current role.
 - Years Since Last Promotion: Number of years since the employee’s last promotion.
 - Years With Current Manager: Number of years the employee has worked with their current manager.

+### Data Sources
+---
+The primary source of data used is the "HR.data.csv" from an organisation.

+### Tools Used
+---
+Power BI: Utilised For Data Cleaning and Visualization

+### Data Cleaning and Preparations
+---